Devyn Simone Lock: Television

 Simone made her television debut on MTV's The Real World: Brooklyn in 2009.
 During the season, she adopted a Yorkshire Terrier puppy named Brooklyn, which she raised after the show.

 She later competed on The Challenge: Battle of the Seasons (2012) and The Challenge: Free Agents (2014), reaching the finals in both seasons.

 In 2015, she co-created and co-hosted TLC’s Love at First Swipe with Clinton Kelly.
-She later hosted MTV’s The Challenge: Aftermath for several seasons and co-hosts MTV’s Official Challenge Podcast with Tori Deal, Da’Vonne Rogers, and Aneesa Ferreira.
+She later hosted MTV's The Challenge: Aftermath for several seasons and co-hosted MTV’s Official Challenge Podcast with Tori Deal, Da'Vonne Rogers, and Aneesa Ferreira.
 The podcast won the Overall Reality Podcast Award at the 11th Annual American Reality Television Awards.

-On Free Agents, she staged a mock “funeral” for her wig, a moment later voted as one of the Top 10 Challenge moments of all time in an MTV fan poll.
+On Free Agents, she staged a mock "funeral" for her wig, a moment later voted as one of the Top 10 Challenge moments of all time in an MTV fan poll.

 In 2022, she appeared in the six-part documentary The Challenge: Untold History.
 Entertainment Weekly ranked her among the top 50 contestants in the history of the franchise.

-She has guest-hosted The Wendy Williams Show (2021), appeared on E!’s Daily Pop, and contributed as a commentator to Access Hollywood.
+She has guest-hosted The Wendy Williams Show (2021), appeared on E!
+Daily Pop, and contributed as a commentator to Access Hollywood.
 She has also appeared on Today with Hoda & Jenna.
 In 2023, she worked as a matchmaker on Roku's Match Me in Miami.
 She has also been featured as a dating expert on The Real Housewives of New York City and Black Ink Crew: Chicago.